This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Resources

 The Foreign Agricultural Service (FAS) at the American Embassy in The Hague, the Netherlands represents the interests of the USDA’s Foreign Agricultural Service (FAS) in the Nordic countries, including Finland.
 These responsibilities are principally accomplished via reporting commodity and trade developments to the USDA; coordinating policy issues with host government officials; and promoting the sale of U.S. food, agricultural, forestry and fishery products.
 The office provides trade services for local importing companies seeking U.S. products and U.S. companies wishing to develop markets in Finland.
-Please contact FAS by
+Please contact FAS.

 Information